 Trading and Holding Stocks

-Once stocks are issued, they enter the phase of trading and holding.
-Investors can buy or sell stocks on stock exchanges in accordance with market demand and supply.
-The prices of stocks fluctuate due to numerous factors, including company performance, economic conditions, and investor sentiment.
+Once issued, stocks enter trading and holding phases.
+Investors buy or sell stocks on exchanges based on market supply and demand.
+Stock prices fluctuate due to company performance, economic conditions, and investor sentiment.

-Investors can choose to hold onto their stocks for the long term as part of a buy-and-hold strategy or engage in short-term trading to capitalize on price movements.
-The decision to hold or trade depends on individual investment goals and risk tolerance.
+Investors may hold stocks long-term through buy-and-hold strategies or engage in short-term trading to capitalize on price movements.
+These decisions reflect individual investment goals and risk tolerance.

 Delisting of Stocks